ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 * [PAF](https://dalibo.github.io/PAF/)
 * [Stolon](https://github.com/sorintlab/stolon)

-Patroni is the HA solution chosen for StackGres.
-It is a well proved solution that relies on distributed consensus algorithms in order to provide a consistent mechanism for primary election.
-In particular it is able to use the same distributed consensus algorithm used by Kubernetes so that it does not requires installation of other services.
+StackGres chooses Patroni as the HA solution.
+It is a well-proved solution that relies on distributed consensus algorithms in order to provide a consistent mechanism for primary instance election.
+In particular, Patroni is able to use the same distributed consensus algorithm used by Kubernetes so that it does not require installation of other services.

 ## Backup and disaster recovery